CroquetMickael/specflow-emulator/docs/docs/Features/scenario-context.md

   ({ Given, Then, When }) => {

       Given("do something", (scenarioContext) => (data) => {
-          // Here you can create variable inside the scenario context,
+          // Here you can create variable inside the scenario context
-          // it's an object, do what you want with it. scenarioContext.sharedData = data
+          // It's an object, do what you want with it scenarioContext.sharedData = data
       })

       Then("Use shared data", (scenarioContext) => () => {
-          expect(scenarioContext.sharedData).toBe(data)
+        // You will be able to access the object values in the other steps expect(scenarioContext.sharedData).toBe(data)
       })
   }